Master of Science in Nursing Education

 HEGIS Code: 1203.10

 Nurse educators play a crucial role in helping nurses gain the expertise needed to meet the challenges of the evolving healthcare system.
 Their presence also ensures that our nation's nursing schools are always at maximum student capacity.
-According to AACN’s Special Survey on Vacant Faculty Positions for Academic Year 2013-2014, nearly two-thirds of schools reported a shortage of full-time faculty members.
-Additionally, hospital and medical centers have identified a need for more nurse educators to enhance the level of instruction to nursing students, new nurses, and ongoing needs for professional staff development.
+According to AACN’s Special Survey on Vacant Faculty Positions for Academic Year 2033-2024, nearly two-thirds of schools reported a shortage of full-time faculty members.
+Additionally, hospital and medical centers have identified a need for more nurse educators to enhance the level of instruction to nursing students, new nurses, and ongoing needs for nursing professional staff development.

 The MS in Nursing Education online degree helps address these challenges by increasing the number of nurse educators and ultimately paving the way for an adequate supply of nurses to ensure that patients have access to affordable, high quality healthcare.